jedisct1/pingbar/README.md

 - **Historical Ping Graph**: Unicode sparkline graph and statistics (avg/min/max) for recent pings.
 - **Network Interface Info**: Displays active local IP addresses with interface names.
 - **DNS Resolver Display**: Shows current DNS resolvers for your default interface.
-- **DNS Management**: Change DNS for your default interface with one click (System Default, Cloudflare, Google, Quad9, 114DNS, dnscrypt-proxy, etc.).
+- **DNS Management**: Change DNS for your default interface with one click (System Default, Cloudflare, Google, Quad9, 114DNS, dnscrypt-proxy, etc.). **Perfect for controlling dnscrypt-proxy usage from the menu bar.**
 - **Captive Portal Detection**: Detects captive portals and can auto-revert DNS to default, restoring your custom DNS after login.
 - **Preferences Dialog**: Configure ping interval, target host, high ping threshold, DNS auto-revert, and launch at login.
 - **Auto-Start**: Optionally launch PingBar at login using a LaunchAgent.
-- **macOS Native**: Built with Swift, AppKit, and SwiftPM.
-No Electron, no bloat.
+- **Lightweight & Native**: Built with Swift, AppKit, and SwiftPM.
+No Python or Electron, no bloat.
+Minimal memory footprint.

 ## Installation